bosborne/nyackcommunitygarden/_posts/2015-03-30-garden-rules.md

 15. Plots must be restored to their original state by garden closing date, November 1 2015.
 16. The garden is not responsible for any items left behind at the end of the season.

-Failure to meet any of these responsibilities at any time during the gardening season could result in loss of garden membership.
+Failure to meet any of theses responsibilities at any time during the gardening season may result in the loss of garden membership or other penalites.